2. Synchronize time across the cluster

 Edit the

-The following lines ensure that the NTP server uses the CentOS NTP servers as reference clocks.
+The following lines ensure that the NTP server uses the Global NTP Pool Project servers as reference clocks.

 For the Temple HPC training cluster, your master nodes are not directly connected to the internet.
 Use the following NTP server instead by adding the following line and comment out all other